 - Chances are, the headline and subheadline in the top left will capture viewers’ attention first.

 - From there, visitors will scan over to the right to see the background video.

 - Creating the first diagonal in the Z-Shape, visitors are likely to scan down to the left toward the first orange CTA button.

 - Next, the user’s eye gaze will pass through the customer badges, switching back and forth through the bulleted copy to the second orange CTA button.

 - Finally, the Z-Layout continues back to the left toward the image and back again to the third CTA button.

 The pattern continues further down the page creating more Z-Angles.
 And, by including a CTA at many turns, viewers will have a hard time ignoring them and be persuaded to click and convert.

 Design your next page with the Z-Pattern layout

 Each of the brands discussed above does a great job of placing their post-click landing page elements along a Z-Pattern layout.
 Along the way, they effectively influence the viewer’s eye gaze and direct them to the CTA.

-With these examples in mind, and to get your visitors more focused on conversion, design your next post-click experience with Instapage.
+With these examples in mind, and to get your visitors more focused on conversion, design your next post-click landing page with Instapage.
 Sign up for an Instapage Enterprise demo today.